emustudio/emustudio.github.io/_documentation/developer/_doc/getting_started/documenting.md

 ## User documentation

 Plugins are usually part of virtual computers.
-Therefore, virtual computers are "chapters" in the documentation in a separate directory (e.g. `_documentation/user/0.40/altair8800`, and plugins are described there, in separate file (e.g.
+Therefore, virtual computers are "chapters" in the documentation in a separate directory (e.g. `_documentation/user/0.40/altair8800`, and plugins are described there, in a separate file (e.g.
 `standard-mem.md`).
 The documentation of virtual computer should document all possible configurations, and all possible plugins, even if their use is optional (which should be documented as well).